CQC We and I Statements

 Where the local authority is the deputy for a person, the local authority deputy may apply for deferred payments where this is in the best interests of the person.
 Local authorities must not enter into deferred payment agreements with a person lacking mental capacity unless the proper arrangements are in place.

 Local authorities and the person applying for a deferred payment (who has capacity) may also want to consider any potential issues around loss of capacity.
-Information and advice should be provided on options for deputyship, legal power of attorney and advocacy (see Independent Advocacy and Independent Mental Capacity Advocates).
+Information and advice should be provided on options for deputyship, legal power of attorney and advocacy (see Independent Advocacy chapter and Independent Mental Capacity Advocate Service chapter).
 The local authority should confirm what would happen were the person to lose capacity and not have made their own arrangements.
 For further advice on capacity and financial arrangements see Annex D: Recovery of Debts a deferred payment being effectively a consensually accruing debt to the local authority.

 In principle, a person should be able to defer the entirety of their care costs; subject to any contribution the local authority is allowed to require from the person’s income.
 The local authority will need to consider whether a person can provide adequate security for the deferred payment agreement (see Section 11, Obtaining Security; usually this requirement for ‘adequate security’ will be fulfilled by securing their deferred payment agreement against their property).

 If the person is considering a first party top up, the local authority should also consider whether the amount or size of the deferral requested is sustainable given the equity available from their property.
 A discussion of sustainability may be helpful in all cases to ensure the person is aware of how much care their property would afford them.